RaresMihai24/Selenium-Undetected-Old-User-v6/README.md

 - undetected chrome driver
 - selenium web driver
 - threading
+- tkinter & customtkinter

+### Required Python version: 3.9
-### Does not work if you don't have latest version of GC installed.
+### You need to have the last version of google chrome installed.
-### Does not work with later versions of python.
-Python 3.9 required.
+### You need to extract the WRTC & uBlock-Origin extensions from the google chrome store.
+### You need to create the folder data/cookies.txt / data/links.txt / data/performance_logs.txt / data/scripts.txt

 # Install
 ```